tsxoxo/portfolio-website/src/content/blog/building-interactions-xstate-vue-2.md

 ---
-title: Thinking through animations -- part 2
-subheading: Modelling interactions with Xstate and Vue for fun and profit.
-A devlog.
-description: Modelling interactions with Xstate and Vue for fun and profit.
-A devlog.
+series: Building interactions using Xstate and Vue -- a devlog.
+part: 2
+title: Failure and fit
+description: Where I doubt my stubborn efforts and rant about a lack of guidance in the tech space.
 socialImage:
     { filename: xstate-anim-figma-designs.png, alt: 3 designs for a todo app. }
 pubDate: 4.9.2023